dalehassinger/Blog/use-vcenter-tags-to-maintain-vm-storage-placement/index.md

 ---

 ###### Code to add DataStore Cluster vCenter TAG to VMs for a specific Datastore Cluster:
+* You specify DataStore Cluster Name.
+The code with get all VM names and assign the correct VMware vCenter TAG.
+It will check to see if TAG is already assigned to the VM.
 * include code to connect to vCenter

 ```PowerShell